openSUSE/openSUSE-docs-revamped-temp/project/docs/safety_usability.md

 Here are some rules of thumb for following this approach:

-1. When installing user applications, favour containerized versions (ideally _flatpaks_, see [here](/alternative_procurement#flatpaks)).
+1. _User application_.
+When installing user applications, favour containerized versions (ideally _flatpaks_, see [here](/alternative_procurement#flatpaks)).
 Use software from the official repositories only when no containerized version is available.
-2. Do not manually install important system libraries or codecs directly from _zypper_ or _Yast2_.
-Use [opi](/best-of-post#codecs) if you must, but prefer software that ship with their own static libraries and codecs when possible (or flatpaks).
+2. _System dependencies_.
+Do not manually install important system libraries or codecs directly from _zypper_ or _Yast2_.
+Instead prefer flatpaks or at least software that ship with their own static libraries and codecs (certain web browsers do).
+When you don't have the choice you can use `.rpm` from the official repositories but in this case, install them from [opi](/best-of-post#codecs) to simplify maintenance.
-3. Update every other week or twice a month, not more often.
-Use `sudo zypper dup`, plus if that applies to you, `flatpak update`.
+3. _Update pace and method_.
+When updating, aim for least every other week or about twice a month.
+More or less frequently might create issues.
+Use `sudo zypper dup`, plus if that applies to you, `flatpak update` (see this [systemd unit](/alternative_procurement#flatpaks) for automatic daily flatpak updates).
+Never update with `gnome-software` (GNOME) or `discover` (KDE Plasma), as they create unnecessary risks for your system.
-4. If you need fresh updates for essential parts of your toolchain (typically when working with a programming language stack), always favour the language's official, remote installer.
+4. _Crucially fresh software with a set workflow_.
+If you need fresh updates for essential parts of your toolchain (typically when working with a programming language stack), always favour the language's official, remote installer.
-5. If you don't need to always be running the latest kernel (and that's likely your case), use the multiversion zypp setting described [here](/updating_upgrading_reverting#reverting-to-a-previous-kernel-image).
+5. _Kernels_.
+If you don't need to always be running the latest kernel (and that's likely your case), use the multiversion zypp setting described [here](/updating_upgrading_reverting#reverting-to-a-previous-kernel-image).

 ### Start lazy, get busy!